saami97/DevOps-The-Hard-Way-Azure/README.md

 You're brought into the company and team to make things more modern so the organization can not only succeed, but stay ahead of their competition.
 Management now understands the needs and complexity that comes with staying ahead of their competition and they know that they need to.
 Otherwise, the organization will fall...

 ## DevOps Solution
-The solution is to deploy the [app_incoming].
+The solution is to deploy a video/streaming-based UI app.
 Currently, this solution is sitting on a bunch of baremetal, but it's time to sprinkle a little DevOps on it.